+Advocates and supervisors will also participate in Annual Evaluations during the anniversary month of the advocate's swearing in.
 Two forms are used in this process: 1) CASA Volunteer Evaluation Form Part A: Supervisor and 2) CASA Volunteer Evaluation Form Part B: Volunteer.
-These forms are used for both Case Closure and Annual Evaluations.

 Supervisors schedule with their advocates one month in advance for their evaluations.
 Evaluations are scheduled for one hour.
 If an advocate is assigned to two cases with two different supervisors, both supervisors participate in the evaluation meeting.
-For an annual evaluation, both supervisors fill our Part A. For a case closure evaluation, only the supervisor for the particular case fills our Part A, however the other supervisor consults with the case supervisor with input on the advocate's performance overall.
+For an annual evaluation, both supervisors fill our Part A.

-Two weeks prior to the evaluation, supervisors send Part B to the volunteer to complete and the supervisor completes Part A. Three days prior to the evaluation, the volunteer sends the completed Part B back to the supervisor and the supervisor sends the completed Part A back to the volunteer.
+Prior to the evaluation, supervisors send Part B to the volunteer to complete and the supervisor completes Part A. Both forms are shared at the meeting.
 During the hour-long evaluation, the supervisor and volunteer go through each Part together.
 This process is designed to gauge advocate performance and for the advocates to provide feedback so the supervisors know how they can improve their guidance.